quanterall/HaskellMaterials/basics/03-type-classes.md

 #### Exercises (Eq)

+In order to implement these solutions you may have to add constraints to them.

 1. Define a function `isInList :: a -> [a] -> Bool`.
 Do not use `elem`.

+2. Define a function `mapNotEqual :: a -> (a -> b) -> [a] -> [b]` that takes an element, a function to execute and then executes the function on all elements that do not match the given element.

 ### Ord